 The form of plagiarism I most frequently see in student assignments is the copying and pasting of material from the web.
 Please do not be tempted to do this.
 All projects you submit will be checked by Turnitin.com.
-If plagiarism is found, you will get a score of zero.
+If plagiarism is found, your case will be referred to the Dean for investigation.